Guide · 12 minute read

 2Submit path

-The widget sends the lead to localbot, not to your site backend.
+The form sends the lead to localbot, not to your site backend.

 Step 3